Quantum Bayesian Error Mitigation Employing Poisson Modelling over the Hamming Spectrum for Quantum Error Mitigation: Introduction

 With respect to noise, there are a multitude of noise factors that impede sufficient performance on quantum processors.
 These noise factors originate from imperfect operations performed on quantum processors, state decay, spin-spin relaxation, state preparation and measurement errors, etc \cite{erhard2019characterizing,michielsen2017benchmarking}.
 These errors result in the bit-strings observed having a probability of being incorrect, and consequently lead to the induction of an algorithm containing both a mixture of correct and erroneous outputs.
 If the error rate is non-trivial, useful information is difficult to extract, leading to useless results.
 To mitigate this noise, there are two major approaches: \emph{quantum error correction} (QEC) and \emph{quantum error mitigation} (QEM).

-Due to no-cloning theorem, traditional distance code for classical error correction is not possilble for QEC.
-This challenges the community to explore more complex algorithms for QEC.
-The Surface Code \cite{fowler2009high} continues to be one of the most promising QEC algorithms.
-However, Surface code operates on the premise of correcting errors faster than errors being generated, hence having a threshold of error generation for the successful implementation.
-It is also limited by the volume of physical qubits as well as their connectivity, which is unlikely to be feasible for contemporary NISQ devices.
+With QEC being too expensive in the near term, and IBM stating that QEM is the way to useful quantum computing \cite{ibm_2022}, we focus on QEM in this paper.

-On the other hand, QEM suppress the errors through repeated experiments and postprocessing of data.
-Existing QEM algorithms are mostly based on structural indication (e.g., symmetry \cite{cai2021quantum}), statistics \cite{strikis2021learning} and machine learning \cite{kim2020quantum}, lacking observations and insights for general scenarios with explainable theoretical support.
-Earlier this year, Tannu et al. presented HAMMER \cite{tannu2022hammer}, stating that the erroneous measurement results are are not completely random; there exists a latent Hamming spectrum structure around the true solution.
-This observation motivates us to \emph{investigate what exactly this latent Hamming spectrum structure is, and how to precisely model the structure for advanced general QEM}.
+QEM suppress the errors through repeated experiments and postprocessing of data.
+QEM algorithms are often based on structural indication such as symmetry \cite{cai2021quantum}, statistics \cite{strikis2021learning} and machine learning \cite{kim2020quantum}.
+Each of these works is driven by the motivation to understand and address the error structures observed across various scenarios.
+Earlier this year, Tannu et al. presented HAMMER \cite{tannu2022hammer}, stating that the erroneous measurement results are are not completely random; they observe that there exists a latent Hamming spectrum structure around the true solution.
+This observation motivates us to investigate the question: